kirbur3/Mentoring-Program-Impact-Evaluation/README.md

 This is the project report.

+These csv files below have been merged, cleaned, and manipulated to create the dataset *WHS_cleaned_6.csv* that the team ended up using for this project.

 Mentoring 24-25 - SEMESTER 2 STUDENT PARTICIPANTS - 2024-25 - Mentoring 24-25 - SEMESTER 2 STUDENT PARTICIPANTS - 2024-25.csv